Tuesday, November 26, 2024

 2. For all of us who look forward to the celebration of Christmas, that Christ’s words and Gospel values may find a place in our hearts.
 We pray to the Lord.

 3. For places in the world where there is war, poverty, human suffering, social unrest, and violence.
 May we all work together toward unity and healing.
-Let us also work toward unity and healing here at CMCF.
+Let us also work for unity and healing here at CMCF.
 We pray to the Lord.

-4. For all who suffer from anxiety, mental illness, or depression, for all who are sick in mind or body or spirit, that they may know the Lord’s healing power.
+4. For all who suffer from anxiety, mental illness, or depression.
+For all who are sick in mind or body or spirit.
+That they may know the Lord’s healing power.
 We pray to the Lord.

 5. For people trying to rebuild their lives after an experience of abuse, trauma or violence, that they may know the intimate love of God and that they may build trust and confidence in their lives.
 We pray to the Lord.